 - Tracing: where companies work with their suppliers to verify the smelters in their mineral supply chain.
 Smelters are the chokepoint in the supply chain

 - Auditing: a conflict-free smelter program that enables third-party validation of a smelter’s sourcing practices and a determination of whether its sources are conflict free

-- Certifying a clean trade in Congo: development of an in-region mineral certification system that enables the traceability and certification of minerals mined in the DRC, which includes independent monitoring
+- Certifying a clean trade in Congo: development of an in-region mineral certification system that enables the traceability and certification of minerals mined in Congo, which includes independent monitoring

-Conflict-Free Campus Initiative - The Conflict-Free Campus Initiative is a nation-wide campaign to build the consumer voice for conflict-free electronics, such as cell phones, laptops, and other devices that will not finance war in eastern Congo.
+Conflict-Free Campus Initiative - The Conflict-Free Campus Initiative is an international campaign to build the consumer voice for conflict-free electronics, such as cell phones, laptops, and other devices that will not finance war in eastern Congo.

 Raise Hope for Congo - The Raise Hope for Congo campaign aims to build a permanent and diverse constituency of activists who will advocate for the human rights of all Congolese citizens and work towards ending the ongoing conflict in eastern Congo.
 The campaign provides activists with the necessary tools to educate themselves and their communities about the conflict in eastern Congo, the role of conflict minerals funding the conflict, and the effects of sexual violence as a weapon of war used against Congolese women and girls.